yilmaztayfun/flutter-secure-enclave/README.md

-# secure_enclave
+# Secure Enclave

-Apple Secure Enclave implementaton for Flutter
+Apple, Android and Web Secure Enclave implementaton for Flutter

 # What is a Secure Enclave? 👮
 *The Secure Enclave is a dedicated secure subsystem integrated into Apple systems on chip (SoCs).
 The Secure Enclave is isolated from the main processor to provide an extra layer of security and is designed to keep sensitive user data secure even when the Application Processor kernel becomes compromised.* https://support.apple.com/en-ie/guide/security/sec59b0b31ff/web